Southern Negro Youth Congress: Early years and beginnings

-First Assembly
+First assembly

-The Southern Negro Youth Congress met on February 13 and 14, 1937 where they were divided into groups to discuss problems and to advocate ideas to the general body for approval, modification or rejection.
+The Southern Negro Youth Congress met on February 13 and 14, 1937, where they were divided into groups to discuss problems and to advocate ideas to the general body for approval, modification or rejection.
 Prominent adult leaders such as John P Davis, executive secretary of the National Negro Congress, as well as many other leaders from the Christian Youth Council of North America, members of the YMCA and teachers from the black colleges around the area assisted the divided groups of the SNYC.
-The key components of the first Congress were noted by the seminar on “The Role of the Negro Church in Solving Social and Economic Problems of the Negro Youth,” as well as the keynote address delivered by Dr. Mordecai Johnson, the first black president of Howard University Dean Herbert M. Smith spearheaded the seminar stating that Negro ministers had to interest themselves in matters with church members if they wanted the church to remain the greatest instrument of social enlightenment.
+The key components of the first Congress were noted by the seminar on “The Role of the Negro Church in Solving Social and Economic Problems of the Negro Youth,” as well as the keynote address delivered by Dr. Mordecai Johnson, the first black president of Howard University.
+Dean Herbert M. Smith spearheaded the seminar stating that Negro ministers had to interest themselves in matters with church members if they wanted the church to remain the greatest instrument of social enlightenment.
 Following the seminar, Dr. Johnson addressed the delegates with his keynote urging the audience to refrain from the status quo and to take a role in abolishing injustice caused by the American system against African-Americans.
 Dr. Johnson’s keynote addresses was received with great enthusiasm and applause from the delegates and observers, as it mainly was filled with advice for the young and criticized the old.

-First Session
+First session

 The first conference also saw the establishment of the infrastructure of the Southern Negro Youth Congress in the National Office located in Richmond.
 The Congress looked to make officers consisting of young people who lived and worked in the South.
 The national officers elected to serve a one-year term were as follows: William F. Richardson as National Chairman, Edward Strong as Executive Secretary, C. Columbus Alston as National Field Representative, and James A. Cox as Treasurer.
 National officers were responsible for recruitment for the Southern Negro Youth Congress.
 The most frequently used method for expansion was the membership drives that consisted of three different types: affiliate, club, and individual.

-Four Point Program
+Four-point program

 Throughout its history, SNYC followed a four-point program that was utilized in almost all issues and campaigns.
 In addition to the SNYC, 100 local councils associated with the group supported this four-point program.
 The four-point program sought to improve the areas of the South in citizenship, education, jobs, and health.
 In adopting these points, the SNYC attracted acceptance not only from African-Americans but white citizens in the south, as well.